The Bankrate promise

-“If you have losing stock positions and they no longer fit your investment needs, consider selling them to offset other gains you’ve taken.
+“If you have losing stock positions in a taxable account and they no longer fit your investment needs, consider selling them to offset other gains you’ve taken this year.
 If you haven’t realized any gains, the tax loss can be used to offset up to $3,000 of ordinary income and any unused losses can be carried forward to next year,” McBride says.

 These losses must be realized, meaning you have sold the stock, in order to qualify for the deduction.
-Additionally, this has to be done before the final trading day of the year, which is typically Dec.
-31.
+Additionally, this has to be done before the final trading day of the year, Dec.
+30.

 9. Check your flexible spending account balance

 If you take advantage of a flexible spending account (FSA) offered by your employer, check your balance and see how much you have left to spend because these balances are “use it or lose it.”